google/trillian-website/content/application/add-tamper-checking-to-a-package-manager.md

 The signed tree head is the top level hash, signed by a private key known only to the hash database.
 The public key is baked into the package manager.
 This gives more confidence that the package manager is communicating with the real hash database (and no man-in-the-middle is occurring, for example).

-### The package manager proves the record is in the log
+### The package manager verifies the record is in the log

 The package manager verifies that the hash value is really in the log described by the tree head.
 It calculates the chain of hashes from the leaf to the top of the tree, verifying it matches the received tree head.
 If so, it's confirmed the record is in the log.
 This is called the [inclusion proof]({{< relref "/verifiable-data-structures#inclusion-proof" >}}).

-### The package manager checks previous trees haven't been tampered with
+### The package manager verifies previous trees haven't been tampered with

 Every time the package manager validates a signed tree head, it keeps a local copy it will use later.
 The tree head acts as a snapshot of the tree at a particular point in time or log size.